Raul Ruiz (politician)

 Raul Ruiz (/rɑːˈuːl/ rah-OOL; born August 25, 1972) is an American physician and politician serving as the U.S. representative for California's 25th congressional district.
 He is a member of the Democratic Party.

 Born in Zacatecas City, Mexico, Ruiz was adopted by his father's sister in Coachella, California after his mother's death.
 He was the first Latino to receive three graduate degrees from Harvard University, attending Harvard Medical School, the John F. Kennedy School of Government and Harvard School of Public Health.
 He worked as an emergency physician at the Eisenhower Medical Center in Rancho Mirage, California.
 He assisted humanitarian efforts in the aftermath of the 2010 Haiti earthquake.

 In what was considered a major upset, Ruiz defeated redistricted incumbent Republican U.S. Representative Mary Bono in the 2012 election with 52.9% of the vote.
 He was reelected in 2014 with 54.2% of the vote, after what was considered one of the most competitive congressional races in the country; in 2016 and 2018, he received about 60% of the vote.

 Early life and education

-Ruiz was born in Zacatecas City, capital city of state of Zacatecas, Mexico.
-His mother died months later in other city more far northern Mexico and his father give him to his sister who are raised in Coachella, California.
+Ruiz was born in Zacatecas City, the capital city of state of Zacatecas, Mexico.
+His mother died a few months later, and his father give him up for adoption to his sister, who raised him in Coachella, California.
 His adoptive uncles were farm workers.
 He graduated from Coachella Valley High School at age 17 and went to the University of California, Los Angeles in 1990, graduating magna cum laude before attending Harvard Medical School.
 He was the first Latino to receive three graduate degrees from Harvard University: a Doctor of Medicine from the Harvard Medical School, a Master of Public Policy from the John F. Kennedy School of Government, and a Master of Public Health from the Harvard School of Public Health.